Why do dogs and cats develop acne and how to treat it?

 Cat acne ordinarily appears on the sides of the lips or underneath the mandible.

 If your pet has developed acne, it doesn’t necessarily mean that they are ill.
-In most cases, the symptoms and lesions will disappear with time without the need for a veterinarian-prescribed treatment by simply managing the situation at home through a high standard of cleanliness.
+In most cases, the symptoms and lesions will disappear with time without needing a veterinarian-prescribed treatment by simply managing the situation at home through a high standard of cleanliness.

 How to treat dog and cat acne

-First of all, owners should avoid the temptation of squeezing the spots as this can increase the level of bacterial infection, inflammation and cause long term skin lesions/
+First of all, owners should avoid the temptation of squeezing the spots, as this can increase the level of bacterial infection and inflammation and cause long-term skin lesions.

 A vet or a veterinarian pharmacist may recommend the use of benzoyl peroxide, a topical treatment that reduces the spread of bacteria.
-The benzoyl peroxide can be either presented as a shampoo or as a cream.
+The benzoyl peroxide can be presented as a shampoo or cream.

 If the inflammation is severe, the vet might recommend steroids to decrease it.
-An in the worst cases, the use of antibiotics could also be prescribed by the doctor.
+In the worst cases, the use of antibiotics could also be prescribed by the doctor.

 Unlike people, pets won’t feel embarrassed by blemishes, but that doesn’t mean you should pay less attention to acne.
 Practice good hygiene by shampooing your pet regularly.
 Pat dry its skin to avoid excess humidity that rapidly can become a thriving environment for bacteria.